nowickit-umich/CIS376TermProject/README.md

 Install:
-To install the monitoring agent simply run the install.sh script located in ./MonitoringAgent/install.sh
+To install the monitoring agent simply run the install.sh script located in `./MonitoringAgent/install.sh`

 Note: the install script must be run as root

+Network: Requires outgoing network access on port `5001`

 # Management Server Overview
 The Management server consists of a set of docker containers managed by docker-compose.
 The server can be installed on any system with docker and docker compose installed.
 An install script is included for Fedora-40 systems.

-Install Dependencies:
+Install Dependencies (Fedora-40 only):
+Run the install script located in `./ManagementServer/install.sh`

 Start Server:
 docker compose up --build

+Network: Requires full access on ports `3000` and `5001`